Keewaydin Dunmore Boys Camp

 Located on beautiful Lake Dunmore in the heart of the Green Mountains in Vermont, Keewaydin Dunmore combines a rich in-camp activity program with the adventure of an extensive trip program to provide a summer camp experience unlike any other!
 Boys ages 8-16 return year after year for the magic of a Keewaydin summer.
 Camp truly becomes home away from home for boys.

 The camp is divided into four “wigwams” (i.e. age groups): Annwi for 8-10-year-olds, Waramaug for 10-12-year-olds, Wiantinaug for 12-14-year-olds and Moosalamoo for 14-16 year olds.
-Each wigwam has its own living area and waterfront.
+Each wigwam has its own living area and waterfront as shown on the illustrated map below.
 Activities and trips are done primarily by wigwam, but the entire camp eats together, and there are many events and activities that we do together as a camp.

 Our campers come from over two dozen states and various foreign countries.
 They represent different religions, races, cultural backgrounds, and socio-economic backgrounds.
 Each boy is valued for who he is.